Academic Catalog

 The Animation minor is designed to benefit students across schools and disciplines.
 The growing world of animation, special effects and motion graphics influences and interacts with many other areas of study.
 This minor serves students who are interested in learning animation fundamentals such as production methods, industry structure, project development, software techniques and other key aspects of animation production.

-Minor in Audio Production - Maria Mejia Yepes, Assistant Professor and Minor Coordinator
+Minor in Audio Production for Television and Film - Maria Mejia Yepes, Associate Professor and Minor Coordinator

-Minor in International Communications - Katalin Lustyik, Associate Professor and Minor Coordinator
+Minor in International Communications - Jack Powers, Professor and Chair

 The minor in International Communications gives students from a variety of disciplines a broad knowledge of international communication theory and practice.
 It also provides knowledge of the global flow of information.
 Students have opportunities to relate theories and practices of international communication to their own disciplines.